1240 Speers Road Unit # 6. Oakville, ON.

 Food Drives by donors are always welcome!
 We are always in need of groceries and monetary donations which can be delivered directly to the Food Bank located at 1240 Speers Road, Unit #6, Oakville.
 Tax receipts are issued on site.
 Please call to make sure someone is there to receive you 905-847-3988

-NON-PERISHABLES only can be dropped off at all Oakville Fire Stations and at all Oakville Grocery stores, in their collection bins.
+Non-perishables can only be dropped off at all Oakville Fire Stations and at all Oakville Grocery stores in their designated collection bins.

 Ideas To Run A Successful Food Drive